Using your SaaS Metrics

 3. understanding the axes through which SaaS metrics impact your business

-A Compass metric empowers your team around a single goal
+A Compass Metric empowers your team around a single goal

 One of the most often found problems in SaaS companies is that there’s so much data that no one knows the primary focus of the business.
 Product may be working on active usage.
 Marketing may be working on leads.
 Sales may be working on net new accounts.
 While these parts of your business may truly be working in tandem to one another towards a common goal, often times they aren’t aligned and may actually be working against one another.

-The best way to align everyone is by utilizing what’s knows as a SaaS Compass Metric.
+The best way to align everyone is by utilizing what’s known as a SaaS Compass Metric.
 Setting one metric that your entire team rallies around ensures that everyone is working on the same goal and contributing to that goal in every way they can to optimize that metric.
 For smaller businesses that metric may be new accounts.
 For mid-stage or larger business that metric may be net-new MRR.
 Regardless of the metric though, everyone should know exactly what they’re supposed to be optimizing and the progress of that metric on at least a weekly basis.

 Take MRR, for instance.
-If you’re optimizing Net new MRR, then your product team is working on new add-ons or increasing the consumption of your value metric.
+If you’re optimizing net new MRR, then your product team is working on new add-ons or increasing the consumption of your value metric.
 Your marketing team is driving leads and your sales team is focused in on increasing ARPU.
 The shifts seem subtle, but everyone in your organization needs to be empowered to make the changes necessary to drive that one metric home.

 Realize how each SaaS metric impacts your business

-While we wrote extensively about how to pick and set up your SaaS compass metric here, doing so requires a more intimate knowledge of not only your SaaS metrics, but what they’re optimizing.
+While we wrote extensively about how to pick and set up your SaaS Compass Metric here, doing so requires a more intimate knowledge of not only your SaaS metrics, but what they’re optimizing.
 For instance, if you’re an earlier stage business, then your primary goal may simply be active users as you work to find product-market fit.
 Once you’ve nailed activity you may move on to strictly MRR growth.
 Later stage companies may care strictly about optimizing their LTV/CAC ratio.

 Regardless of which metric you pick, you need to focus on what you’re going to be optimizing.
 To help, we’ve put together a handy chart below to make sure you understand the fulcrums through which your metrics are optimizing.
 Remember though that each metric has an inverse or caution metric that can be negatively impacted.

-For instance, MRR growth at all cost may take away too much time and effort from retention or CAC, resulting in a higher MRR number, but a lot of churn or loss in profitability.
+For instance, MRR growth at all costs may take away too much time and effort from retention or CAC, resulting in a higher MRR number, but a lot of churn or loss in profitability.
 Most businesses will focus their efforts on one area and switch courses over time.

 Enable a data-driven, hypothesis testing framework